Almost Optimal Algorithms for Two-player Zero-Sum Linear Mixture Markov Games: Related Work

 \section{Related Work}

 \textbf{Tabular Markov game.} Under the tabular setting, \citet{littman1996generalized} extended the value iteration and Q-learning algorithms \citep{watkins1989learning} to zero-sum Markov games. \citet{littman2001friend,greenwald2003correlated,hu2003nash} further extended it to general-sum Markov games with $n$-player. \citet{hansen2013strategy} provided the first strong polynomial algorithm for solving two-player turn-based Markov games. \citet{sidford2018near} proposed a variance-reduced variant of the minimax Q-learning algorithm with near-optimal sample complexity. \citet{lagoudakis2012value, perolat2015approximate, fan2020theoretical} considered value-iteration with function approximation and established finite-time convergence to the NEs of two-player zero-sum Markov games.
 Their results are based on the framework of fitted value-iteration \citep{munos2008finite}. \citet{jia2019feature} studied turn-based zero-sum Markov games, where the transition model is assumed to be embedded in some $d$-dimensional feature space. \citet{cui2020minimax} proposed an algorithm for turn-based zero-sum Markov games based on plug-in estimator and achieved minimax sample complexity.
+For the simultaneous-move zero-sum Markov games, \citet{zhang2020model} proposed an algorithm which achieved minimax sample complexity if the algorithm is reward-agnostic.
 All the above works either assume a generative oracle or a well explored behavioral policy for drawing transitions, therefore bypassing the exploration issue. \citet{bai2020provable} proposed a VI-ULCB algorithm for tabular episodic zero-sum Markov games, which achieves $\tilde O(\sqrt{H^{3}S^{2}ABT})$ regret for simultaneous move (i.e., general Markov game) and $O(\sqrt{H^{3}S^{2}(A+B)T})$ regret for turn-based game, where $A$ and $B$ are the number of actions for each player, $H$ is the length of the game, and $T$ is the total number of steps played in the game.
-They also proved a $\Omega(\sqrt{H^{2}S(A+B)T})$ lower bound.
+They also proved an $\Omega(\sqrt{H^{2}S(A+B)T})$ lower bound.
 For general Markov game, \citet{bai2020near} proposed an Optimistic Nash Q-learning algorithm with a regret of $\tilde O(\sqrt{H^{4}SABT})$, and an Optimistic Nash V-learning algorithm with a regret of $\tilde O(\sqrt{H^{5}S(A+B)T})$, both of which improve the regret in \citet{bai2020provable} in the dependence on $S,A,B$.
 The best known regret is achieved by Nash-VI proposed in \citet{liu2020sharp}, which is $\tilde O(\sqrt{H^{2}SABT})$.
 As can be seen, without assuming the access to a generative model or a well explored behavioral policy, there is still a gap between the upper and lower regret bounds for existing algorithms, even for the simplest tabular Markov games.